$T\overline{T}$-deformed free energy of the Airy model: deformation in JT gravity and matrix models

 In this subsection, we clarify more of the \emph{non-perturbative} features arising from the $T\oT$ deformation appearing in this paper.\footnote{Another non-perturbative effects we will encounter is in the Airy model, whose density of states $\rho_{\text{Airy}}(E < 0) \neq 0$.
 This is already present in the undeformed theory and is unrelated to \cite{Griguolo:2021wgy}.
 Yet another non-perturbative effect takes place upon summing over all genus.
 We believe the non-perturbative effects in summing over genus results in the non-perturbative instability.
 We will often refer this effect as the non-perturbative instability in order to distinguish the two.
 But based on context, the readers should have not trouble in distinguishing the two.} The perturbative branch is denoted by the negative branch in the energy spectrum \eqref{energyspectra} since $\lim_{\lambda \rightarrow 0} f^-_\lambda(E) = E$.
 In contrast, the $\lambda \rightarrow 0$ limit of the positive branch for \eqref{energyspectra} diverges so, as expected, most papers omit this branch in their perturbative analysis and only consider the negative branch.
 We plot the entire deformed energy spectrum in Figure \ref{NPP} to show both perturbative and non-perturbative branches.
 Unfortunately, when $\lambda > 0$, the spectrum along the flow becomes complex-valued for large enough energies.
 To resolve this issue, as explicitly shown in \cite{Iliesiu:2020zld}, one is forced to include the non-perturbative contribution such that the partition function

 is real with appropriate constraints on the density of states $\rho_\pm (E)$ for JT gravity and is a solution to the flow equation \eqref{flow}.
-However, this approach is still unsatisfactory since the spectral density is not positive-definite, making the physical interpretation ambiguous.
+The appropriate constraints on $\rho_\pm (E)$ are explained more in-depth by \cite{Iliesiu:2020zld}.

 An alternative approach to naturally incorporate non-perturbative effects is through a resurgent analysis.
 In \cite{Griguolo:2021wgy}, the disk and trumpet deformed JT partition functions written as power series in $\lambda$ are Borel resummed to obtain non-perturbative results, which are used to further study how the partition functions summed over topologies (i.e., topological recursion) and spectral form factor are modified under the $T\overline{T}$ deformation.
 Alas, despite these technical advances of the $T\overline{T}$ deformed JT gravity, the resurgent analysis still contains a spectral density not positive-definite.